 Considering Teachery vs Teachable?

-If you’re looking to start your own course business on the side or even full time you may have been doing some searching around the web and come across Teachery and Teachable as a way to host, sell and market your courses.
+If you’re looking to start your own course business on the side or even full-time, you may have been searching around the web and come across Teachery and Teachable to host, sell and market your courses.

-However what you may not know is that both of these companies are not the same and in this article, I will be sharing a complete comparison chart, giving you the biggest differences between both platforms, and in the end I will share who I feel the winner is.
+However, what you may not know is that both of these companies are not the same.
+In this article, I will be sharing a complete comparison chart, giving you the most significant differences between both platforms, and in the end, I will share who I feel the winner is.

 Before You Start…

 First, I am an affiliate of Teachable and will earn a commission if you buy through my link.
-If you do I just want to say thank you for the support.
+If you do, I want to say thank you for your support.

 Second, take some time to review both products and pick the one that is right for you.
 With leads me to my last point.

 Finally, my goal here is not to tare down one platform or another but rather to share the facts.
-Even though I will share my preferred company it’s up to you to make the choice that’s right for you.
+Even though I will share my preferred company, it’s up to you to make the right choice.

 Teachery vs Teachable – A Complete Comparison Chart